Skip to main content Skip to site footer

 CONEYGREE - ridden by Sara Bradstock

-16-year-old by Karinga Bay, formerly trained by Mark Bradstock
+18-year-old by Karinga Bay, formerly trained by the late Mark Bradstock

 Breeder - Lord Oaksey

-One of the leading staying chasers of his generation and the winner of the 2015 Cheltenham Gold Cup, Coneygree was retired from racing in February 2019.
-He adapted quickly to a life outside of racing and since being re-trained by Mark Bradstock’s wife Sara, Coneygree has won several RoR showing classes and twice qualified for the final of the Tattersalls RoR Show Series at Hickstead.
+One of the leading staying chasers of his generation, Coneygree was retired from racing in February 2019.
+He adapted quickly to a life outside of racing and since being re-trained by Sara, Coneygree has won several RoR showing classes and twice qualified for the final of the Tattersalls RoR Show Series at Hickstead.
+More recently Coneygree took part in the Cotswold Team Chase ridden by Alfie Bradstock and came up the hill towards the finish taking off just like he was winning the Cheltenham Gold Cup all over again.

 Breeder-Joelle Morruzzi & Philippe Morruzzi